okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 To update a submitted integration:

-1. Sign in to your [developer-edition Okta org](/login/) as a user with admin privileges.
+1. Sign in to your [Okta Developer Edition org](/login/) as a user with admin privileges.
 1. Go to **Applications** > **Your OIN Integrations** in the Admin Console.
 1. Click your integration to update from the dashboard.
 The OIN Wizard appears.
 1. Go to the OIN Wizard page that you want to update.